processing/processing4-javadocs/README.md

 This automation helps keep the Javadocs updated without requiring manual intervention.

+## Limitations

+Currently, the workflow sources the main branch of the `processing/processing4` repository to generate the Javadocs.
+As a result, the Javadocs reflect the latest changes in the main branch, which might include updates that haven't been included in an official release yet.
+This could lead to discrepancies between the documentation and the most recent stable release of Processing 4

+## To Do
+- [ ] Update the workflow to generate Javadocs based on the latest stable release instead of the `main` branch.

 ## Legacy

 The source files for the [Processing 3 Javadocs](https://processing.github.io/processing-javadocs/core/) can be found at https://github.com/processing/processing-javadocs